ripanmukherjee/Robotic-Greeter/Development_Code/Database_Code/README.rst

 •	carego_customer_dev_ID_seq

-Most of the program uses database connection from python as follow : conn = psycopg2.connect(dbname="caregodb", user="postgres", password="postgres", host="127.0.0.1", port="5432")
+Most of the program uses database connection from Python  as follow : conn = psycopg2.connect(dbname="caregodb", user="postgres", password="postgres", host="127.0.0.1", port="5432")

 Currently, we only used the carego_customer_dev table since it is only in the development phase.
 Each of the codes in this folder has one function called process_parameter_set(), which contains the region value.
 Depending on the region value, the programs will select the respective tables.
 Hence it is essential to validate this function before running any codes.